The structure of 2-separations of infinite matroids: Properties of 2-separations

 \subsection{New 2-separations from crossing 2-separations}

-Two~crossing $k$-separations define four nonempty disjoint sets, by definition, to which we refer as the \emph{quadrants} of these two crossing separations.
+By definition, two~crossing $k$-separations define four nonempty disjoint sets.
+We refer to these sets as the \emph{quadrants} of these two crossing separations.
 In the next two lemmas, we shall see that for $k=2$, certain unions of these quadrants give rise to other 2-separations.

 Lemma~\ref{corner} below asserts that if a quadrant of two crossing 2-separations and its complement both have size at least 2, then they form a 2-separation as well.
-The following claim facilitates in our proof of Lemma~\ref{corner}.
+Before proving that lemma, we need the following definitions.